RIT selects endowed executive director for new Global Cybersecurity Institute

-Steve Hoover, former chief technology officer and senior vice president at Xerox and former chief executive officer of the Palo Alto Research Center (PARC), has been named to the newly created position of Katherine Johnson Executive Director of Rochester Institute of Technology’s Global Cybersecurity Institute.
+Steve Hoover, former chief technology officer and senior vice president at Xerox and former chief executive officer of the Palo Alto Research Center (PARC), has been named to the newly created position of endowed Executive Director of Rochester Institute of Technology’s Global Cybersecurity Institute.

 Hoover will lead the Global Cybersecurity Institute, a new state-of-the-art facility that will help RIT become a nexus of cybersecurity education and research.
 The institute aims to tackle and solve cybersecurity problems around the world, while addressing the critical workforce needs in cybersecurity.